gilesp1729/skin.estuary/README.md

 # skin.mousetuary
 Mousetuary is a Kodi skin, derived from the Kodi default skin "Estuary" (at 1.9.11 on the krypton branch of phil65/skin.estuary)
 This is the "krypton" branch.
+No further development will be done in this branch, as Leia is where the action is.

 The aims of Mousetuary are:
 - to cater to PVR users better (little else has changed from Estuary, apart from mouse controls)